-If you have ever cried and cussed over cutting into a spaghetti squash, the Instant Pot is your answer.
+If you have ever cried and cussed over cutting into a spaghetti squash, the Instant Pot is your answer!
 Throw it in whole and walk away!
-Perfect spaghetti squash every time.
+Perfect Instant Pot Spaghetti Squash every time.

 Before we get any further into this spaghetti squash discussion, I have something to say to all the people that told me spaghetti squash is a great swap for pasta and will satiate my craving for hearty, delicious carbs.

 Lies!
 All lies!
 Even my kids have called me out on this one.
 “Um, mom.
 You messed up the noodles.”

 If I want carbs, I'll eat pasta.
 If I'm craving a light, veggie-loaded dinner, spaghetti squash it is.

 The pressure cooker is THE BEST way to cook squash.
 It takes a rock hard squash and without any prep work, turns it into an easily manageable, tender gourd.

 - It is sooooo versatile!
 Make it sweet, savory, spicy, whatever!
 It will work.
 It's a blank, mildly flavored canvas just waiting for you to create your masterpiece

 - It's full of fiber, low in carbs, high in nutrients and protein, and if we're gonna compare it to pasta, it contains about 30 calories for one cup compared to most pasta that is easily over 100 calories

 - It stores for a long time.
 If it's fresh, you'll be able to store it in a cool, dry place for up to 3 months.
 However, when I talked to a guy at the Farmers Market, he says they last him until spring.
 I'm not gonna say this is right, just passin' along his recommendations and I will test his theory this winter